-3. Thyroid function and iodine levels are altered during pregnancy.
+4. Thyroid function and iodine levels are altered during pregnancy.
 In early gestation, maternal thyroid hormone production increases in response to the Thyroid Stimulating Hormone (TSH) (Glinoer, 2001).
 It is possible that the increase in glomerular filtration rate (GFR) results in a decrease to the circulating pool of plasma iodine (Glinoer, 2007; Gaberscek and Zaletel, 2011); it is unclear if this might be mitigated by increased renal retention of iodine.
-Additionally, any fall in plasma iodine concentrations would also be attributable, in part of least, to expansion of the plasma volume.
+Additionally, any fall in plasma iodine concentrations would also be attributable, in part at least, to expansion of the plasma volume.
 A proportion of maternal thyroid hormone is transferred to the fetus, as in iodine via the placental NIS (Sodium Iodide symporter) (Glinoer, 2001; Zimmermann, 2009).

-- 4. Urinary iodine concentration (UIC) is a good indicator of short-term iodine status as >90% of dietary iodine eventually appears in urine (Rohner, 2014).
-A median UIC of ≤100 μg/L specifies insufficient iodine intake, a median UIC of ≥100 μg/L indicates adequate iodine intake for women who are breastfeeding their infants and children under two years of age (Harding, 2017).
-UIC levels of >500 μg/kg are considered excessive in pregnant women (WHO, UNICEF and ICCIDD, 2007). - 5.
-As an alternative to UIC, Katko et al (2018) used plasma thyroglobulin (Tg) as a measure of iodine status in 164 pregnant Hungarian women in week 16 of pregnancy, the period corresponding to major brain development.
-They found that UIC corresponded with daily iodine intake whereas Tg corresponded with long-term storage levels of iodine. - 6.
-Sixteen healthy lactating American women with no known history of thyroid disease were administered 600 μ g oral potassium iodide (KI) (456 μ g iodine) after an overnight fast.
+5. Urinary iodine concentration (UIC) is a good indicator of short-term iodine status as >90% of dietary iodine eventually appears in urine (Rohner, 2014).
+A median UIC of $\leq 100 \mu g/L$ specifies insufficient iodine intake, a median UIC of $\geq 100 \mu g/L$ indicates adequate iodine intake for women who are breastfeeding their infants and children under two years of age (Harding, 2017).
+UIC levels of >500 $\mu g/kg$ are considered excessive in pregnant women (WHO, UNICEF and ICCIDD, 2007).

+6. As an alternative to UIC, Katko et al (2018) used plasma thyroglobulin (Tg) as a measure of iodine status in 164 pregnant Hungarian women in week 16 of pregnancy, the period corresponding to major brain development.
+They found that UIC corresponded with daily iodine intake whereas Tg corresponded with long-term storage levels of iodine.

+7. Sixteen healthy lactating American women with no known history of thyroid disease were administered 600 μ g oral potassium iodide (KI) (456 μ g iodine) after an overnight fast.
 Iodide measurements were taken from breastmilk and urine at baseline and hourly for 8 hours following iodine intake.
 All dietary iodine ingested during the study period was also measured.
 Baseline breastmilk and urine iodine levels were 45.5 μ g/L and 67.5 μ g/L, respectively.
 Following 600 μ g KI administration, median increase in breastmilk iodine levels above baseline was 280.5 μ g/L and median peak breastmilk iodine concentration was 354 μ g/L. Median time to peak breastmilk iodine levels following KI administration was 6 hours (IQR 5- 7).
 Dietary iodine sources provided an additional 36-685 μ g iodine intake during the 8-hour study.
-It was concluded that breastmilk iodine concentrations can be interpreted in relation to recent iodine intake (Leung et al, 2012). - 7.
-Although, iodine-deficiency is a known issue in maternal health, excess iodine intake may also occur and may potentially affect maternal health.
+It was concluded that breastmilk iodine concentrations can be interpreted in relation to recent iodine intake (Leung et al, 2012).

+8. Although, iodine-deficiency is a known issue in maternal health, excess iodine intake may also occur and may potentially affect maternal health.
 Sources of excess iodine intake may occur via the consumption of naturally occurring iodine in water supplies, seaweed, iodine supplements, medication and milk which contains iodine resulting from feed supplements and iodophor disinfectants.
-Most healthy individuals are unaffected by excess iodine, however susceptible individuals such as those who have other thyroid disorders (e.g. Hashimoto's Disease, Grave' Disease) and those who are sensitive to iodine are more likely to respond adversely to excess iodine.
-The excessive intake of iodine during pregnancy may have an adverse effect on the fetus without affecting the mother's health.
-(JECFA, 1989).
+Most healthy individuals are unaffected by excess iodine, however susceptible individuals with autoimmune thyroid disease such as Hashimoto's Disease3 and Grave' Disease4 and neonates are likely to respond adversely to excess iodine.